The 3 Signs You’re in Professional Poverty (And What to Do About It)

 Where’s the permission to be in process?

-That’s why I created the Teachure Scale — a framework that helps you pinpoint exactly where you are in your classroom leadership journey… and what to do next.
+That’s why I created the Classroom CEO Era Framework — a framework that helps you pinpoint exactly where you are in your classroom leadership journey… and what to do next.

 Because being a leader isn’t a finish line.